-The simplest way to adjust the placement of bar lines and the number of bars in each line is to let QuickScore Elite do the job.
-Choose the Space Music dialog from the Display menu, set the density you want (the number of 16th notes that would appear on a line at the density you have selected will be shown) and click on OK.
-The placement of bar lines and the number of bars in each line will be adjusted based on the density of music in each bar and each line.
+The next is to adjust the placement of bar lines and the number of bars in each line the number of bars in each line will be adjusted based on the density of music in each bar and each line.
 You can choose to only space bar lines or bars per line, and you can select a range of bars instead of your whole piece, but it is worth having QuickScore Elite do everything, at least the first time.